 The changes to the rubric would make the process more intense with the hope of stopping any drain on SSMU resources from clubs that aren’t up to the appropriate standards.
 The motion wouldn’t affect the application for clubs to enter interim status.

-The motion was subject to an extensive question period, where VP Student Life, Sophia Esterle, questioned the logic of not instating the more extensive evaluation process at the interim application stage, rather than the full status application stage.
-She pointed out that SSMU gives clubs the majority of their resources when they are in interim status, and moved to postpone this motion until the next legislative council meeting to amend it to potentially intensify the application process for clubs to achieve interim status.
+The motion was subject to an extensive question period, where VP Student Life, Cody Esterle, questioned the logic of not instating the more extensive evaluation process at the interim application stage, rather than the full status application stage.
+They pointed out that SSMU gives clubs the majority of their resources when they are in interim status, and moved to postpone this motion until the next legislative council meeting to amend it to potentially intensify the application process for clubs to achieve interim status.

 SSMU Science Representative to Be Replaced by Proxies for Rest of the Semester